jimlind/filmlinkd-java/docs/README.md

 Unfortunatly that doesn't work because it doesn't have the credentials it needs to actually run anything on GCP but the fact that it complains about not having credentials seems promising.

 Well, I let Cloud Build run (see the cloudbuild.yaml) and it seems to be fine with the container it created.
 I deployed it to GCE and it seemed to be fine but not do anything and not give any interesting logs.

+IT'S WORKING NOW!
+I think the GOOGLE_ENTRYPOINT was the key that I needed.
+I'm gonna try it without and see what happens.